-Sec.
-3.16 INDEMNIFICATION
+SEC.
+3.15 INDEMNIFICATION

-The contractor shall indemnify, hold harmless, and defend the contracting agency from and against any claim of, or liability for error, omission or negligent act of the contractor under this agreement.
+The contractor shall indemnify, hold harmless, and defend the contracting agency from and against any claim of, or liability for error, omission, or negligent act of the contractor under this agreement.
 The contractor shall not be required to indemnify the contracting agency for a claim of, or liability for, the independent negligence of the contracting agency.
 If there is a claim of, or liability for, the joint negligent error or omission of the contractor and the independent negligence of the contracting agency, the indemnification and hold harmless obligation shall be apportioned on a comparative fault basis.
 "Contractor" and "contracting agency", as used within this and the following article, include the employees, agents and other contractors who are directly responsible, respectively, to each.
 The term "independent negligence" is negligence other than in the contracting agency's selection, administration, monitoring, or controlling of the contractor and in approving or accepting the contractor's work.

-Sec.
-3.17 INSURANCE REQUIREMENTS
+SEC.
+3.16 INSURANCE REQUIREMENTS

-Without limiting contractor's indemnification, it is agreed that contractor shall purchase at its own expense and maintain in force at all times during the performance of services under this agreement the policies of insurance identified in Appendix B of the Standard Agreement Template (Attached in Section 8).
+Without limiting contractor's indemnification, it is agreed that contractor shall purchase at its own expense, and maintain in force at all times during the performance of services under this agreement, the following policies of insurance.
 Where specific limits are shown, it is understood that they shall be the minimum acceptable limits.
 If the contractor's policy contains higher limits, the state shall be entitled to coverage to the extent of such higher limits.